EUMETNET/meteogate-documentation/docs/1-overview.md

 # 1. Overview

+This section introduces MeteoGate and provides a high-level understanding of the system, its components, stakeholders, and usage.

 ## What is MeteoGate
 MeteoGate is a ‘One-Stop Shop’ for meteorological and hydrological products and data.
 It provides an integrated view of all data available through MeteoGate, and the ability to access it in a simple, consistent way.
 MeteoGate helps NMHSs make their data and data products discoverable and accessible while complying with: